danielbodnar/awesome-stars/README.md

 - [skytable/skytable](https://github.com/skytable/skytable) - Skytable is a modern scalable NoSQL database with BlueQL, designed for performance, scalability and flexibility.
 Skytable gives you spaces, models, data types, complex collections and more to build po
 - [denyncrawford/dndb](https://github.com/denyncrawford/dndb) - A Deno 🦕 persistent, embeddable and optimized NoSQL database for JS & TS
 - [cube2222/octosql](https://github.com/cube2222/octosql) - OctoSQL is a query tool that allows you to join, analyse and transform data from multiple databases and file formats using SQL.
+- [buraksezer/olric](https://github.com/buraksezer/olric) - Distributed in-memory object store.
+It can be used as an embedded Go library and a language-independent service.
 - [nosqlclient/nosqlclient](https://github.com/nosqlclient/nosqlclient) - Cross-platform and self hosted, easy to use, intuitive mongodb management tool - Formerly Mongoclient
 - [alash3al/redix](https://github.com/alash3al/redix) - a very simple pure key =&gt; value storage system that speaks Redis protocol with Postgres as storage engine and more
 - [jiangwenyuan/nuster](https://github.com/jiangwenyuan/nuster) - A high performance HTTP proxy cache server and RESTful NoSQL cache server based on HAProxy